wevm/wagmi/site/vue/guides/connect-wallet.md

 Wagmi provides you with the Composables to get started building your own Connect Wallet module.

-It takes less than five minutes to get up and running with Browser Wallets, WalletConnect, and Coinbase Wallet.
+It takes less than five minutes to get up and running with Browser Wallets, WalletConnect, Uxuy Wallet and Coinbase Wallet.

 ### 1. Configure Wagmi